RafaelDeJongh/Anime-Recommendations/data/anime.md

 - Sakasama no Patema
 - Kimi no Na wa.
 - Hoshi wo Ou Kodomo
 - Redline
 - Interstella5555: The 5tory of The 5ecret 5tar 5ystem
 - Toki wo Kakeru Shoujo
 - Kara no Kyoukai
+- Sayonara no Asa ni Yakusoku no Hana wo Kazarou
 - Gin'iro no Kami no Agito
 - Shisha no Teikoku
 - Kono Sekai no Katasumi ni
 - Koe no Katachi
 - Paprika
+- Kimi no Suizou wo Tabetai
 - Mary to Majo no Hana
 - Majokko Shimai no Yoyo to Nene
 - Summer Wars
 - Eve no Jikan
 - Tokyo Godfathers
 - Momo e no Tegami
 - Nerawareta Gakuen
 - Ghost in the Shell